huggingface/distil-whisper/training/README.md

 Training logs will be reported to TensorBoard and WandB, provided the relevant packages are available.
 An example of a saved checkpoint pushed to the Hugging Face Hub can be found here: [sanchit-gandhi/distil-whisper-large-v3-hi](https://huggingface.co/sanchit-gandhi/distil-whisper-large-v3-hi).

-There are a few noteworthy arguments that can be configured to give optimal training performance:
+There are a few noteworthy data arguments:
 1. `train_dataset_samples`: defines the number of training samples in each dataset.
 Used to calculate the sampling probabilities in the dataloader.
 A good starting point is setting the samples to the number of hours of audio data in each split.
 A more refined strategy is setting it to the number of training samples in each split, however this might require downloading the dataset offline to compute these statistics.
 2. `wer_threshold`: sets the WER threshold between the normalised pseudo-labels and normalised ground truth labels.
 Any samples with WER > `wer_threshold` are discarded from the training data.
 This is beneficial to avoid training the student model on pseudo-labels where Whisper hallucinated or got the predictions grossly wrong.
-3. `freeze_encoder`: whether to freeze the entire encoder of the student model during training.
-Beneficial when the student encoder is copied exactly from the teacher encoder.
-In this case, the encoder hidden-states from the teacher model are re-used for the student model.
-Stopping the gradient computation through the encoder and sharing the encoder hidden-states provides a significant memory saving, and can enable up to 2x batch sizes.
-4. `dtype`: data type (dtype) in which the model computation should be performed.
-Note that this only controls the dtype of the computations (forward and backward pass), and not the dtype of the parameters or optimiser states.
-5. `lr_scheduler_stype`: defines the learning rate schedule, one of `constant_with_warmup` or `linear`.
-When experimenting with a training set-up or training for very few steps (< 5k), using `constant_with_warmup` is typically beneficial, since the learning rate remains high over the short training run.
-When performing long training runs (> 5k), using a `linear` schedule generally results in superior downstream performance of the distilled model.
+In our English distillation experiments, we found a WER threshold of 10% provides the optimal trade-off between ensuring high-quality transcriptions, and not filtering unnecessary amounts of training data.
+For multilingual distillation, the threshold should be set in accordance with the WER achieved by the pre-trained model on the test set.
-6. `streaming`: whether or not to use Datasets' streaming mode.
+3. `streaming`: whether or not to use Datasets' streaming mode.
 Recommended for large datasets, where the audio data can be streamed from the Hugging Face Hub with no disk space requirements.
-7. `timestamp_probability`: the per-sample probability for retaining timestamp tokens in the labels (should they contain them).
+4. `timestamp_probability`: the per-sample probability for retaining timestamp tokens in the labels (should they contain them).
 Retaining some portion of timestamp tokens in the training data is required to ensure the distilled model can predict timestamps at inference time.
 In our experiments, we found that training on timestamps with high-probability hurts the distilled model's transcription performance.
 Thus, we recommend setting this to a value below 0.5.
 Typically, a value of 0.2 works well, giving good transcription and timestamp performance.
-8. `condition_on_prev_probability`: the per-sample probability for conditioning on previous labels.
+5. `condition_on_prev_probability`: the per-sample probability for conditioning on previous labels.
 Conditioning on previous tokens is required to ensure the distilled model can be used with the "sequential" long-form transcription algorithm at inference time.
-We did not experiment with this parameter, but found a value of 0.1 to provide adequate performance.
+We did not experiment with this parameter, but found values around 0.2 to provide adequate performance.
 OpenAI pre-trained Whisper on with a 50% probability for conditioning on previous tokens.
 Thus, you might wish to try higher values.

+As well as a few noteworthy model arguments that can be configured to give optimal training performance:
+1. `freeze_encoder`: whether to freeze the entire encoder of the student model during training.
+Beneficial when the student encoder is copied exactly from the teacher encoder.
+In this case, the encoder hidden-states from the teacher model are re-used for the student model.
+Stopping the gradient computation through the encoder and sharing the encoder hidden-states provides a significant memory saving, and can enable up to 2x batch sizes.
+2. `freeze_embeddings`: whether to freeze the student model's decoder input and positional embeddings.
+Using the same input embeds representation as the teacher model, which is designed to handle context lengths up to 448 tokens, helps the student model retain its input id representation up to the full max input length.
+3. `dtype`: data type (dtype) in which the model computation should be performed.
+Note that this only controls the dtype of the computations (forward and backward pass), and not the dtype of the parameters or optimiser states.

+And finally, a few noteworthy training arguments:
+1. `max_steps`: defines the total number of optimisation steps (forward + backward pass) during training.
+To reach convergence, you should use a dataset of at least 1k hours and train for a minimum of 50k steps.
+2. `lr_scheduler_stype`: defines the learning rate schedule, one of `constant_with_warmup` or `linear`.
+When experimenting with a training set-up or training for very few steps (< 5k), using `constant_with_warmup` is typically beneficial, since the learning rate remains high over the short training run.
+When performing long training runs (> 5k), using a `linear` schedule generally results in superior downstream performance of the distilled model.

 TODO:
 - [ ] Template for model cards